aavash07/finance-app/README.md

 - Python 3.12+
 - PostgreSQL 15 (or update settings to SQLite for quick try)
 - Redis 7 (optional, recommended)
-- Tesseract OCR installed and on PATH.
-On Windows, install Tesseract and optionally set `TESSERACT_CMD` env var.
+- Tesseract OCR (system binary) + language data (at least English).
+The Python package `pytesseract` is only a wrapper; you MUST install the native engine (see "OCR Prerequisites" below).

 2) Install deps